thqi3541/StockSim/docs/Alpha Vantage API Documentation.md

 ### Response Data Type

 The Alpha Vantage API can return responses in either `JSON` or `CSV` format.

 Specify your preferred format by setting the `datatype` parameter in your API request to either `json` or `csv`.

 ### Language-specific guides: Java wrapper

 Alpha Vantage does not directly support Java.
 We use this wrapper on GitHub: [alphavantage-java](https://github.com/crazzyghost/alphavantage-java).

-Note: In issues, a contributor named Creeeeger added a search section.
-[Not yet tested]
+Note: In issues, a contributor named `Creeeeger` added a search section.

 ## API Usage Examples